 A survey by the Economist revealed that investment banks had been the frontrunner in terms of AI adoption.
 Due to their massive size, investment banks deal with several complex, large-scale challenges.
 Implementing innovative technology such as AI can offer critical solutions to these problems.

 Advanced technologies like machine learning, predictive analysis, and natural language processing have taken over finance in a big way.
-Not just investment banks, even retail banks, are leading in the adoption of these highly transformative technologies.
+Not just investment banks, even retail banks, are leading in adopting these highly transformative technologies.
 Automating manual tasks will not only lead to cost control but will also streamline the workforce.

 Before we discuss the holistic market condition, here’s a quick look at the significant advantages of adopting AI:

-Artificial intelligence is efficient in handling large volumes of information.
+Artificial Intelligence is efficient in handling large volumes of information.
 Soon we could have real-time dashboards available in an instance.
-These metrics will be beneficial for FP&A professionals and result in increased efficiency in budgeting and forecasting.
+These metrics will be beneficial for FP&A professionals and increase efficiency in budgeting and forecasting.